Freelancers And Taxes : Know How You Can Benefit From Presumptive Tax Scheme

 How Do Freelancers Earn Money?

-The Income Tax Act and its regulations consider freelancing as the same as owning a business and a profession.
+The Income Tax Act and its regulations consider freelancing as the same as owning a business or a profession.
 Thus, it comes under the category of “Income from business or profession”.

 Can Freelancers Claim Expenses?